 The abstract is a critical part of your application, serving as an important introduction to your proposed study.
 NIJ uses the abstract for a number of purposes, including assignment to the appropriate independent review panel.
 If your proposal is funded, the abstract typically will become public information and be used to describe your proposed work.
-The abstract must be 250-400 words and describe the proposed work succinctly and accurately.
-The abstract does not count against the 30-page limit for program narrative, and should follow this format:
+The abstract should describe the proposed work succinctly and accurately.
+The 250-400 word abstract does not count against the 30-page limit for program narrative and should include the following information:

-- Goals and Objectives: State the purpose of the project, the problem to be investigated, and the anticipated relevance to criminal justice policy, practice, and theory. - 2.
-Subjects: If applicable, include the number of subjects in your study and a description of their characteristics, such as age, gender, race/ethnicity, and other pertinent attributes. - 3.
-Research Design and Methods: Summarize how the work will be organized and conducted by including one or more of the following: - Describe the methods proposed including a clear timeline, the type of data, collection strategies, instruments, study sites, and other methods or procedures.
+- 1. Goals and Objectives: State the problem under investigation (including research goals and objectives), and the anticipated relevance of the project to criminal justice policy, practice, and theory. - 2.
+Subjects: If applicable, include the number of subjects in your study and a description of their characteristics, such as age, gender, race/ethnicity, and other pertinent characteristics, such as methods used to gain access to subjects. - Research Design and Methods: Describe the proposed method and/or research design, including data to be used in addressing research questions, data collection procedures and instrumentation, access to data, and other methods or procedures of the proposed study.
+Include a clear, proposed timeline for the project. - 4.
+Analysis: Summarize the techniques proposed for data analysis.
+Summarize steps to be taken to strengthen the reliability and validity of the analysis.